Haris1906/Model-for-word-prediction/README.md

 ```

 ### NOTES
-First delete all snapshots in model and train the model for 30 epochs which will take time and then u will get snapshots stored in the model and use this snapshots to predict the words
+First delete all snapshots and set checkpoint to snapshots-0 in model and train the model for 30 epochs which will take time and then u will get snapshots stored in the model and use this snapshots to predict the words